manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 `ComparableUsing` provides a default implementation for `compareToUsing()` that delegates to `Comparable`'s `compareTo()` implementation for the `>`, `>=`, `<`, `<=` subset of relational operators.
-For the `==` and `!=` subset `ComparableUsing` delegates the type's `equals()` method (more on equality later).
+For the `==` and `!=` subset `ComparableUsing` delegates to the type's `equals()` method (more on equality later).
 This behavior is suitable for most types, so normally you only need to add `ComparableUsing` to your type's `implements` or `extends` clause and implement just `Comparable` as you normally would.
-Thus adding relational operator support to the `Point` example we have:
+Thus adding relational operator support to the `Point` example we
+have:

 ```java
 public class Point implements ComparableUsing<Point> {